 The Group carries its investment properties at fair value, with changes in fair values being recognised in profit or loss.
 Significant judgement is required in determining fair value which may be derived based on different valuation methods.
 In making the judgement, the Group evaluates based on past experience and by relying on the work of specialists.
 The Group engaged an independent valuation specialist to determine fair value as at the end of each reporting period.
-2. BASIS OF PREPARATION AND SIGNIFICANT ACCOUNTING POLICIES (CONT'D)

-- 2.3 Significant accounting estimates and judgements (Cont'd) - (ii) Measurement of expected credit loss allowance for financial assets
+(ii) Measurement of expected credit loss allowance for financial assets